quachck/DavidQuach_T2A2/README.md

 It’s very difficult to obtain or offer gaming services such as coaching in a physical environment due its redundant nature, you’d usually just achieve this online using a mic and webcam.
 The Rank Up marketplace app aims to bring people who wish to learn new or improve on their current gaming skillset and people who wish to share their knowledge with an emphasis on face to face contact.
 The app is targeted for anyone interested in gaming to sweaty enthusiasts who wish to gain an upper edge against their online enemies.

 ## Functionality/Features
 Rank Up is a 2 sided gaming service marketplace app, users who wish to share their wisdom can join as an `instructor`.
 An instructor can host gaming `workshops` on a particular topic or skill and users who wish to learn about these topics can join as `attendees` and `book` a workshop `timeslot`.
 Users can be both an instructor and attendee and are able to view or edit their workshops or bookings at any time via their dashboard.
-Currently, the paymeny system is not set up so anyone can book a timeslot.
+Currently, the payment system is not set up so anyone can book a timeslot.